nikkefimov/snippetbox/cmd/notes.md

 23.07 correction of a specially made error earlier in type of file for the logger test and errors

 mv ui/html/home.page.bak ui/html/home.page.tmpl.
 Tested - OK

+25.07 create new file routes.go and new method, move this part with routes from main.go

+after small refactoring updated file main.go is doing: parsing runtime configuration settings for an application, making dependencies for handlers, starting http server.